 Can local courts intervene in proceedings?

-Local courts can intervene in arbitration proceedings to the extent permitted by law.
-For instance, Section 18 of the Arbitration Act provides that:
+Local courts can intervene in arbitration proceedings to the extent permitted by the Arbitration Act.

 Can the local courts assist in choosing arbitrators?